+In both the main analysis and the sensitivity analysis, the adjusted and crude odds ratios were similar, with the exception of those for ethnicity.
+For this variable, the odds ratios changed noticeably (and went from being significant to non-significant) after adjustment for the other predictors in the multivariable model, suggesting that some of the explanatory effect of ethnicity was redistributed to other predictors in the full model.

 Discussion

-These findings strongly suggest that individuals who had the influenza vaccine last likely to intend to have it again is consistent with findings from the H1N1 influenza pandemic [].
+These findings strongly suggest that individuals who had the influenza vaccine in the last influenza season were likely to intend to have it again in the 2020-2021 season.
+This is consistent with findings from the H1N1 influenza pandemic [7] as well as with findings from studies exploring influenza vaccination intentions during the COVID pandemic in other countries and regions such as Italy [9,10] and Catalonia [11].
+It also aligns with the finding that across six countries (US, Canada, Israel, Japan, Spain, Switzerland) parents’ intention to vaccinate their child against seasonal influenza was influenced by their and their child’s previous influenza vaccination status [12].
 However, there are still key issues to address.
-Vaccination intention across all those individuals in our sample who were eligible for the vaccine (59.7%) at the time of data collection was slightly lower than the reported uptake from last (64.3%).
-Furthermore, it is likely that actual uptake will be lower than intention as a result of the intention-behavior gap [], making it important that efforts are made to convert positive intentions into uptake.
+Vaccination intention across all those individuals in our sample who were eligible for the vaccine (59.7%) at the time of data collection was slightly lower than the reported uptake from the last influenza season (64.3%).
+Furthermore, it is likely that actual uptake will be lower than intention as a result of the intention-behavior gap [13], making it important that efforts are made to convert positive intentions into uptake.
 This might be achieved through appropriate messaging and special arrangements for vaccine delivery, particularly for those who might be shielding or at higher risk from COVID-19 and reluctant to attend their GP surgery.
 Both approaches are also likely to be needed to motivate those individuals who have not previously had the influenza vaccine and those individuals who are eligible for free vaccination but who were among respondents in our sample who indicated they definitely did not intend to be vaccinated (22.1%) or were unsure (18.2%).

+Limitations of the current study include that participants were reporting intention to be vaccinated rather than actual vaccination status and that they were collected before a COVID-19 vaccination was a reality.
+However, since public health systems globally are likely to be managing seasonal influenza against a backdrop of COVID-19 for the foreseeable future, we believe these data provide useful information to assist with understanding the evolving response to national vaccination programs.

 The NHS is often overwhelmed during the influenza season, needing, for example, to cancel routine operations.
-The extension of the influenza vaccination program to people aged 50 years and over and to those living with someone who is at high risk from coronavirus may also help decrease the burden of influenza the of the COVID-19 the that Increasing uptake of the seasonal influenza vaccine in a timely fashion will relieve pressure on If this is to be successful, strategies to achieve this increase need to be now.
+The extension of the influenza vaccination program in 2020-2021 to people aged 50 years and over and to those living with someone who is at high risk from coronavirus may also help decrease the burden of influenza season.
+Potential carry-over effects into the next influenza season (2021-2022 in the UK) in light of the current availability of COVID-19 vaccination; and ongoing public health and media discussions regarding the need for seasonal vaccination programs for both corona and influenza viruses suggest that the current dataset can be used as a baseline for future evaluation of the uptake of the influenza vaccination within an ever changing context.
+Increasing uptake of the seasonal influenza vaccine in a timely fashion will relieve pressure on health services.
+If this is to be successful, strategies to achieve this increase need to be designed now.

 Data statement: Survey items and dataset are available from: DOI 10.17605/OSF.IO/94856.